DR RAJ TANNA

 I listen to people’s wishes.
 I recognise and value each person’s vulnerabilities.
 It’s not always easy to share what we feel and experience.
 Vulnerabilities are important to acknowledge and work with, because I see first-hand how they can become areas of growth to cope and feel better.

 I walk shoulder-to-shoulder through a person’s recovery.
-Sometimes this journey can include working with other professionals whether coaches, counsellors, psychologists, general practitioners or another specialist, who we can involve by recommendation.
+Sometimes this journey can include working with other professionals including counsellors, psychologists, ADHD coaches, general practitioners or another specialist, who we can involve by recommendation.

 I’m one part of a person’s journey.
 Mental wellbeing is a broader community endeavour that includes the strength and support of families, friends and others.
 When needed I work with an individual’s supports to ensure people have someone who will listen and guide them through their concerns.